Anaerobic digesters for NEW Water's new R2E2 facility.

 - Stricter Environmental Standards - NEW Water must comply with new federal air permit standards by March 2016.
 Its current equipment will not meet the new standards.

 - Increase Capacity - both incinerators operate at over 90% capacity daily in order to handle all of the wastewater demands.
 It has triggered the regulatory need to start facilities planning.

 NEW Water's new solids handling facility is called the Resource Recovery and Electrical Energy generation system, or R2E2.
-Construction launched in 2015, and the facility is expected to go online in 2018.
+Construction launched in 2015, and is currently going online.